Professor Nandini Chatterjee

 I am a historian of South Asia.
 I work on law and cultural exchanges in the British and Mughal empires - with particular attention to religion and family.
 My first book was on the shaping on the minority religious community of Indian Christians, through legal, political, racial and theological contests over the nineteenth and twentieth centuries.
-My second book is a rare micro-history of a landed lineage and their negotiation of the laws of the Mughal empire.
+My second book is a rare micro-history of a family of zamindars (landlords) and their negotiation of the laws of the Mughal empire.

 I have a long-standing interest in Digital Humanities, and in making historical research materials widely available.
 When studying the Judicial Committee of the Privy Council, erstwhile final court of appeal of the British empire, I created an online catalogue of historic Privy Council papers in collaboration with Dr Charlotte Smith of Reading University, and the Digital Humanities lab at the University of Exeter.

 I have taken these interestes further back in time, into the early modern Islamic and Persian-writing world.
 From 2017-2022, I directed an international and collaborative five-year ERC-funded project on Persian and bi-lingual legal documents from India, Iran and the northern Indian Ocean.
 The project is called Forms of Law in the early modern Persianate World, 17th-19th centuries.
 As part of this project, my colleagues and I have created Lawforms, a free online repository of legal documents from India and the Indian Ocean, written in Persian and various Indian languages.
 This is an innovative digital humanities project that I hope will produce a useful teaching and research tool, besides acknowledging and encouraging the work of family historians in South Asia.
 Also checkout the Lawforms blog here.